AnthonyCxx/Notes-and-Writeups/C#/Classes/Classes.md

             //Print the name and ID
             backpack.Info();

-            //Set the ID to 2000 using the public 'ID' property backpack.ID = 2000;
+            //Set _id to 2000 using the public 'ID' property backpack.ID = 2000;

             //Show name and ID AFTER change